Creatine Makes Me Feel Sick: Why & How To Fix?

 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-In the pursuit to increase strength, muscle, and exercise performance with the support of creatine supplementation, some users have reported feeling unwell.
+In the pursuit of increasing strength, muscle, and exercise performance with the support of creatine, some users have reported feeling sick; nausea, stomach discomfort, and even throwing up.
+Here’s everything you need to know about why and how to fix it.

-So why can creatine make you feel sick?
-Creatine supplements rely on you taking the right dosage and mixing it with the right liquids.
-If you’re feeling sick, it’s likely that one of these two things is incorrectly applied when taking creatine.
+• Creatine supplements rely on you mixing the correct dosage with the right liquids.
+If you’re feeling sick, one of these things is likely incorrectly applied when taking creatine.

-You may also be taking other medications or supplements that, together with creatine, are making you feel sick.
+• You may also be taking other medications or supplements that, together with creatine, are making you feel sick.
+So, evaluating your complete supplement and medication routine with your doctor is essential.

 Want to know all the known side effects of creatine?
 Check out our guide on Are There Risks of Taking Creatine?